Stop Second Mortgage Foreclosure: 5 Expert Strategies to Save Your Home

 Determining Your Home’s Value

-- Check online real estate websites for comparable sales in your area
+- Check comparable sales in your area.

-- Hire a professional appraiser for the most accurate valuation
+- Hire a professional appraiser for accuracy.

 Communicating with Your Lender